BlockchainUser Guide

 What are Gas Fees?

-Gas fees, also known as “transaction charges”, made by users to compensate for the computing energy required to process and validate transactions on a blockchain network.
-The term “gas” is used primarily in the Ethereum network, where it measures the computational effort needed to execute operations.
-The more complex a transaction, such as deploying a smart contract or interacting with a decentralized application (dApp), the higher the gas fee.
-The gas fee is calculated in gwei, a denomination of the cryptocurrency Ether (ETH), with one gwei being equal to 0.000000001 ETH.
-The gwei price can fluctuate based on network demand, which can make gas fees higher or lower depending on the current activity on the blockchain.
+Gas fees, also known as “transaction charges,” are made by users to compensate for computing energy.
+This energy is required to process and validate transactions on a blockchain network.
+The term “gas” is primarily used in the Ethereum network.
+It measures the computational effort needed to execute operations.
+The more complex a transaction is, such as deploying a smart contract or interacting with a dApp, the higher the gas fee.

 How Gas Fees Affect Blockchain Transactions